Making the Case for Action

 This fact sheet(pdf) and slide deck provide essential state-specific information that addresses the economic imperative, the equity imperative, and the expectations imperative of the college- and career-ready agenda.
 These resources can be used on their own or serve as the foundation for a personalized presentation or fact sheet(word), which can be customized with state-specific details and examples.
 The PowerPoint, in particular, was developed with various users in mind and offers a wide range of case-making data that can be drawn from to support your own advocacy efforts.

 Advancing the Agenda

 State accountability systems focus the efforts of teachers, students, parents, administrators and policymakers to ensure that students and schools meet the established goals, including the goal of ensuring all students graduate ready for college and careers.
-The table below shows how Georgia is using three key college- and career-ready indicators to inform their accountability system.
+The table below shows how Massachusetts is using one key college- and career-ready indicator to inform their accountability system.

 |Annual School-level Public Reporting||Statewide Performance Goals||School-level Incentives||Accountability Formula|

 For an explanation of the indicators, their uses and Achieve’s minimum criteria for college- and career-ready accountability, see here.